and gallery of student work

 Students of York School of Jewellery are also able to use the School's registered mark to hallmark their work.
 All silver, gold and platinum pieces made by students hallmarked without the additional cost of applying for individual makers marks.
 They also have access to a comprehensive non-lending book library.

-Free tea, coffee and biscuits are always available for all students.
+Free tea, coffee and biscuits are always available for all students (not currently available due to covid restrictions).

 There is no upper age limit to our classes but we reserve the right to asses younger students.

 York School of Jewellery provide day, evening and weekend classes in silversmithing and design.
-There are a maximum of 4 students per class as we strongly believe that this is the optimum student to tutor ratio.
-Within this framework we can work on a one-to-one basis, enabling each student to pursue their own goals at their own pace.
+There are a maximum of 4 students per class.
+Within this framework we can safely work on a one-to-one basis, enabling each student to pursue their own goals at their own pace.

 Students of all levels are guided through health and safety protocols at all stages of their work.
 Those that are new to silversmithing (who are always very welcome) are taught the basic but essential skills including measuring, marking, piercing, filing, hammering and soldering.
 The more experienced students are actively encouraged to develop their design and making skills.
 Classes at this level are student led.
 These classes are of two hours duration and run during the day and evenings throughout the week.
 Classes also run on Saturdays.
 Classes run continuously throughout the year.